Pothole damage soaring

 - If the council has not repaired it within a reasonable time (some say around a week is enough time to give) then this should strengthen your case;

-- Consider submitting a Freedom of Information Act request to the council or Highways Agency to find out as much as you can about the road and its maintenance history, as this could also strengthen your case.
+- Consider submitting a Freedom of Information Act request to the council or National Highways to find out as much as you can about the road and its maintenance history, as this could also strengthen your case;

 - Consider Twitter too.
 Tweeting will put pressure on your local council as its other followers are likely to see the tweet;

 - The free RAC Report Pothole app uses GPS to quickly identify where you are and can send a report to your local council automatically.
 You can send up to three photos of the pothole as well as signage problems, street light problems and more.
 It's available on iOS and Android;

 - If the council makes you an offer you should give it proper consideration even if you are not entirely happy.
 If you wish to fight on, your next option will be to take court action.
 Provided your claim is for less than £10,000 (£5,000 in Scotland) you can go to Small Claims court.
 You won’t need a solicitor and you can issue proceedings online via their MoneyClaim Online system.